Manak-hash/Manak/README.md

 - Integrate a newsletter.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Manak Fake License.